ORelio/Sound-Manager/UserManual/Readme-En.txt

  - Import sound schemes created with the Sound applet
  - Auto-convert sounds to WAV format (Windows 7+)
  - Patch Windows Vista/7 startup sound (Admin required)
- - Play startup/shutdown sounds on Windows 8 and 10
+ - Play startup/shutdown sounds on Windows 8 to 11

 ============
  How to use